 Marco Polo may have got the credit but the first ice cream is believed to have been inadvertently created by Genghis Khan soldiers as they galloped for days across the Gobi desert with cream in ‘saddle packs’ made from animal intestines.
 A combination of the riding movement and icy Gobi weather caused the milk to thicken and freeze – producing ice cream.
 Holy Haagen-Dazs!

 The rules of Mongolian wrestling are: there are almost no rules.
-There is no weight or age categories, the timing can be fluid, and there is no defined competition ring – it is an open field.
+There are no weight or age categories, the timing can be fluid, and there is no defined competition ring – it is an open field.
 It helps to also be a decent dancer as the traditional ‘warm up’ is a set of choreographed movements mimicking eagles, hawks and the mythical Garuda.
 Strategy counts more than size in Mongolian wrestling as the pair grapple to get each other’s back, elbow or knee onto the ground – while trying not to lose, stretch or rip what little clothing they are wearing.

 Beneath their wings